ranlachmy96/publicInformationPortal/README.md

 This repository contains the source code for [publicInformationPortal], a project with the goal for showing users information about a varity of emergancy issues, as a guest user the user can mainly view information and as an admin user the user can input,update and deletd Alerts which will be shown to the guest users overall the goal of the system is to enrich the users knowladged during emrgancy times.
-The APIs provided  for managing [, organizations, instructions, users, campaigns].
+The APIs provided  for managing organizations, instructions, users, campaigns.
 The project is built using Node.js, Express.js, MongoDB, and Mongoose.

 ## Features